robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

   fs: Science Formatting Working Group
 ```

+## JATS support

+The journal article tag suite (JATS) was developed by the NLM and standardized
+by ANSI/NISO as an archiving and exchange format of journal articles and the
+associated metadata [@JATS], including data of the type shown above.
+The
+`pandoc-jats` writer is a plugin usable with pandoc to produce JATS-formatted
+output.
+The writer was adapted to be compatible with our metadata authoring
+method, allowing for simple generation of files which contain the relevant
+metadata.

 ## Citation types

 Writers can add information about the reason a citation is given.
 This might help reviewers and readers, and can simplify the search for relevant litarature.
 We developed an extended citation syntax that integrates seamlessly into markdown and can be used to add complementary information to citations.
 Our method is based on CiTO, the Citation Typing Ontology [@method:shotton_cito_2010], which specifies a vocabulary for the motivation when citing a resource.
 The type of a citations can be added to a markdown citation using `@CITO_PROPERTY:KEY`, where `CITO_PROPERTY` is a supported CiTO property, and `KEY` is the usual citation key.
 Our tool extracts that information and includes it in the generated linked data output.
 A general CiTO property (*cites*) is used, if no CiTO property is found in a citation key.